 - We don’t have to wait for a third-party to give us the go-ahead to repair your vehicle – significantly reducing your downtime and getting you back on the road quicker

-We don't offer any other insurance product apart from Lease Care
+We don't offer any other insurance product apart from Total Care

 Other types of insurance

 When driving any car on the UK roads, it is a legal requirement that you have car insurance.
-Be it to protect yourself or to protect others should an accident happen, even cheap car insurance is a must and driving without it can lead to heavy fines and possibly even jail time.
+Be it to protect yourself or to protect others should an accident happen, even third party car insurance is a must and driving without it can lead to heavy fines and possibly even prison.
 Here at LeaseCar we want to make car leasing and ownership as easy as possible, so we've put together this guide to help you better understand how insurance works, and what's the best policy for you.

 If you have any further questions after reading about car leasing or car insurance, please don't hesitate to contact us online or call us on 0344 745 1818.